Natalia Andreychenko, Russian Mary Poppins

-She became known after the role of Siberian Nastya Solomina in “Sibiriada” (1978), directed by Andrei Konchalovsky.
+She became known after the role of Siberian Nastya Solomina in Sibiriada (1978), directed by Andrei Konchalovsky.
 It was one of her best roles.
-Over the next five years Andreychenko actively starred in the average Soviet films.
+Over the next five years Andreychenko actively starred in the Soviet films.

-In 1984, at the International Festival in Valladolid, Spain, Andreychenko won the prize for Best Actress.
+In 1984, at the International Festival in Valladolid, Spain, Andreychenko won Best Actress award.

 Andreychenko’s first husband was a composer Maxim Dunaevsky.
-They have a son Mitya.
+They have son Mitya.

 In 1984, the famous film director Maximilian Schell, arrived to Moscow to make a film about Peter the Great.
 Natalia was approved for the role of Evdokia Lopukhina.

-Andreychenko and Schell’s love story was touching and romantic.
-After one of the shooting days, he invited Natalia to have dinner together.
+Schell and Andreychenko’s love story was touching and romantic.
+After one of the working days, he invited Natalia to have dinner together.

 “Can you imagine, I didn’t speak English and he – Russian.
-He had to draw his feelings on the restaurant napkin: moon, heart and the bridge, where we had a first date”.
+He had to draw his feelings on the restaurant napkin: moon, heart and the bridge, where we had the first date”.

 Then there was a long separation.
-Natalia was demanded to part with Schell.
+Natalia was demanded to broke up with Schell.
 It was impossible for a Russian woman to meet foreigners.
-But then began perestroika and Andreychenko divorced Dunayevsky.
+But then perestroika began and Andreychenko divorced Dunayevsky.
 On June 11, 1986, she married Shell and became his first wife.

 Return to Russia